Contact us +44 203 286 6824 or firstname.lastname@example.org

 Which are the best performing sixth forms in Kent?

 Academics are not everything of course but, judged purely on A level/IB results in 2015, (average points per pupil) Sevenoaks School was the number 4 in the country, and other Kent schools making the top 100 were: Dartford Grammar (8th), Tonbridge Grammar (10th), St Olave’s and St Saviour’s Grammar (25), Dover Grammar School for Girls (33), Invicta Grammar (49) Tonbridge School (69) and Dane Court, Broadstairs (77).
+You could also look at Rochester Independent which has strong offerings and impressive results in many subjects.

 Other league tables measure by the percentage of pupils gaining the top grades at A level and schools in the top 100 here include Benenden School, Rochester Grammar, Tunbridge Wells Girls Grammar, The Judd, Newstead Wood, Skinners, Cranbrook, and Dartford Girls Grammar.